icloud-photos-downloader/icloud_photos_downloader/README.md

                                         will be downloaded.
 (Does not download any files.)
         --folder-structure              Folder structure.
 Default is {:%Y/%m/%d}.
-        --set-exit-datetime             Writing exif DateTimeOriginal tag from file creation date, if it's not exists.
+        --set-exif-datetime             Writing exif DateTimeOriginal tag from file creation date, if it's not exists.
         --smtp-username <smtp_username>
                                         Your SMTP username, for sending email
                                         notifications when two-step authentication